 Business Planning Considerations: Profitability

-Following are terms that you hear on your journey to profitability:
+Following are terms you’ll hear on your journey to profitability:

 In the black: If your revenues exceed your costs, you’re in the black.

-Fixed costs: Some business costs — office rental or salaries, for example — don’t change often and must be paid on a regular basis, no matter how good (or bad) your company is doing.
-These are fixed costs or overhead.
+Fixed costs: Some business costs — rent or salaries, for example — don’t change often and must be paid on a regular basis, no matter how many sales your business is (or isn’t) making.
+These are called fixed costs or overhead.

 Variable costs: Other costs, called variable costs, fluctuate with your sales volume.
 They include the materials that go into producing and marketing your product or service.

-The example shows financial projections for a restaurant with plans to open in Chicago.
-The owners are looking for investors, so they want to present a convincing business model as a part of their business plan.
-In other words, they want to show that revenues will exceed costs and deliver a profit.
+Here are the financial projections for a restaurant with plans to open in Chicago.
+The owners are looking for investors, so they want to present a convincing business model as a part of their business plan, and they want to show that revenues will exceed costs and deliver a profit.

-On the revenue side, they calculate how much they will make on each meal and how many meals they plan to serve.
+On the revenue side, the restaurant owners calculate how much they’ll make on each meal and how many meals they plan to serve.
 On the cost side, they enter their fixed costs (for rent, loans, utilities, insurance, and wages) and their variable costs (food, supplies, part-time help, and so on).
 Their estimates show that they plan to turn a profit of $1,950 a week, or almost $8,000 a month.